VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/logstash/README.md

-# How to set up sending logs to VictoriaLogs from logstash
+# Docker compose Logstash integration with VictoriaLogs for syslog

 It is required to use [OpenSearch plugin](https://github.com/opensearch-project/logstash-output-opensearch) for output configuration.
 Plugin can be installed by using the following command: